 A Junior Panhellenic is an educational and service program sponsored by and modeled on the College Panhellenic.
 It is composed of representatives who are new members and newly initiated members from all College Panhellenic member chapters on campus.
-It encourages the special responsibilities and good campus citizenship that sorority membership entails, and it fosters intersorority relationships.
-Refer to the section on College Panhellenic Programs in this manual.
+It encourages the special responsibilities and good campus citizenship that sorority membership entails and fosters interiority relationships.
+Refer to the College Panhellenic Programming resources for more information on Junior Panhellenic.